sungalex/zoom-clone/README.md

 - Optionals

   - Improve the CSS.
   - When a peer leaves the room, remove the stream.
+(TBD)

 - codsandbox.io : https://codesandbox.io/s/webrtc-video-call-yf6qt0